singh-man/books/crackingTheCoding/18_advancedTopics.md

 #388.
 8.2	Think again about the efficiency of your algorithm.
 Can you optimize it?
 #389.
 7.9	The rotate () method should be able to run in O(1) time.
 #390.
 5.4	Get Previous: Once you've solved Get Next, try to invert the logic for Get Previous.
 #391.
-Does your code handle the case when xl and x2 are in the same byte?
+Does your code handle the case when x1 and x2 are in the same byte?
 #392.
 10.10	Consider a binary search tree where each node stores some additional data.
 674          Cracking the Coding Interview, 6th Edition 11   I    Hints for Concepts and Algorithms